recolic/simple-vm-manager/README.md

 # simple-vps-provider

-Turn your home server to DigitalOcean / Linode / Vultr with a simple script.
+Turn your server/desktop to DigitalOcean / Linode / Vultr with a super-simple script.

 No complex configuration, no fancy dependency, no management cost.
 This project is designed for single user home server.
 It allows you to easily get a server for testing and dev.